Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/about-papa-carlo.md

  * **Error-recovery mechanism**.
 The parser can recognise source code even if the code contains syntax errors.
  * **Language definition using DSL in Scala.** No external files needed.
-The developer can define parser using the library's API in the Scala code.
+The developer can define parser using library's API in the Scala code.
  * **PEG grammars**.
 Modern and easy to understand language definition grammar.
- * **Expression parsing with Pratt algorithm.** Complicated expression syntax with a number of unary/binary precedence operators can be defined in a few lines of source code.
+ * **Expression parsing with Pratt algorithm.** Complicated expression syntax with a number of unary/binary precedence operators can be defined in a few lines of code.

 The project is [published on GitHub](https://github.com/Eliah-Lakhin/papa-carlo) under the terms of